 The Karachaganak Field is located in northwest Kazakhstan, and operations are conducted under a PSC that expires in 2038.
-The development of the field is being conducted in phases.
-During 2016, net daily production averaged 37,000 barrels of liquids and 154 million cubic feet of natural gas.
+During 2017, net daily production averaged 33,000 barrels of liquids and 132 million cubic feet of natural gas.
 Most of the exported liquids were transported through the CPC pipeline.
-A portion was also exported via the Atyrau-Samara (Russia) Pipeline.
-The remaining liquids were sold into local and Russian markets.
 Work continues on identifying the optimal scope for the future expansion of the field.
-At year-end 2016, proved reserves had not been recognized for a future expansion.
+At year-end 2017, proved reserves had not been recognized for a future expansion.

-Kazakhstan/Russia Chevron has a 15 percent interest in the CPC affiliate.
-During 2016, CPC transported an average of 959,000 barrels of crude oil per day, composed of 883,000 barrels per day from Kazakhstan and 76,000 barrels per day from Russia.
-In 2016, work continued on the expansion of the pipeline.
-By year-end 2016, capacity from Kazakhstan was increased to 1.0 million barrels per day.
-Additional capacity is scheduled to be added through mid-2017 to reach the design capacity of 1.4 million barrels per day.
-The expansion is expected to provide additional transportation capacity that accommodates a portion of the future growth in TCO production.
+Kazakhstan/Russia Chevron has a 15 percent interest in the CPC.
+During 2017, CPC transported an average of 1,180,000 barrels of crude oil per day, composed of 1,060,000 barrels per day from Kazakhstan and 120,000 barrels per day from Russia.
+In 2017, work was completed on the expansion of the pipeline, reaching the design capacity of 1.4 million per day.
+The expansion provides additional transportation capacity that accommodates a portion of the future growth in TCO production.

 Bangladesh Chevron operates and holds a 100 percent interest in Block 12 (Bibiyana Field) and Blocks 13 and 14 (Jalalabad and Moulavi Bazar fields).
 The rights to produce from Jalalabad expire in 2024, from Moulavi Bazar in 2028 and from Bibiyana in 2034.
-Net oil-equivalent production in 2016 averaged 114,000 barrels per day, composed of 658 million cubic feet of natural gas and 4,000 barrels of condensate.
-The company has announced its intent to divest its assets in Bangladesh.
+Net oil-equivalent production in 2017 averaged 111,000 barrels per day, composed of 642 million cubic feet of natural gas and 4,000 barrels of condensate.
+In third quarter 2017, the company announced its intent to retain its assets in Bangladesh.

-Myanmar Chevron has a 28.3 percent nonoperated working interest in a PSC for the production of natural gas from the Yadana and Sein fields, within Blocks M5 and M6, in the Andaman Sea.
+Myanmar Chevron has a 28.3 percent nonoperated working interest in a PSC for the production of natural gas from the Yadana, Badamyar and Sein fields, within Blocks M5 and M6, in the Andaman Sea.
 The PSC expires in 2028.
-The company also has a 28.3 percent nonoperated interest in a pipeline company that transports most of the natural gas to the Myanmar-Thailand border for delivery to power plants in Thailand.
-Net natural gas production in 2016 averaged 128 million cubic feet per day.
+The company also has a 28.3 percent nonoperated interest in a pipeline company that transports natural gas to the Myanmar-Thailand border for delivery to power plants in Thailand.
+Net natural gas production in 2017 averaged 116 million cubic feet per day.

-The Badamyar-Low Compression Platform is an expansion project in Block M5 designed to maintain production from the Yadana Field by lowering wellhead pressure.
-Fabrication activities progressed in 2016, and first production is expected in second quarter 2017.
-Proved reserves have been recognized for this project.
+The Badamyar-Low Compression Platform (LCP) expansion project in Block M5 was brought on line in May 2017.
+The Badamyar-LCP is designed to maintain production from the Yadana Field by lowering wellhead pressure.

 Chevron also holds a 99 percent-owned and operated interest in Block A5.
-Evaluation of a 3-D seismic survey that was completed in December 2015 continued in 2016.
+Evaluation of a 3-D seismic survey that was completed in December 2015 continued in 2017.
+Additional seismic processing and interpretation is expected in 2018.

 Thailand Chevron holds operated interests in the Pattani Basin, located in the Gulf of Thailand, with ownership ranging from 35 percent to 80 percent.
-Concessions for producing areas within this basin expire between 2020 and 2035.
+Concessions for producing areas within this basin expire between 2022 and 2035.
 Chevron also has a 16 percent nonoperated working interest in the Arthit Field located in the Malay Basin.
 Concessions for the producing areas within this basin expire between 2036 and 2040.
-Net oil-equivalent production in 2016 averaged 245,000 barrels per day, composed of 71,000 barrels of crude oil and condensate and 1.1 billion cubic feet of natural gas.
+Net oil-equivalent production in 2017 averaged 241,000 barrels per day, composed of 69,000 barrels of crude oil and condensate and 1.0 billion cubic feet of natural gas.

-In the Pattani Basin, the development concept of the 35 percent-owned and operated Ubon Project includes facilities and wells to develop resources in Block12/27.
-Discussions with key stakeholders on future development plans are ongoing.
-At the end of 2016, proved reserves had not been recognized for this project.
+In the Pattani Basin, the 35 percent-owned and operated Ubon Project in Block 12/27 entered front-end engineering and design (FEED) in third quarter 2017 with an updated development concept that optimizes oil and gas production profiles.
+At the end of 2017, proved reserves have not been recognized for this project.

-During 2016, the company drilled two exploration and two delineation wells in the Pattani Basin, and all wells were successful.
+During 2017, the company drilled two exploration wells in the Malay Basin, and both wells were successful.
 The company also holds exploration interests in the Thailand-Cambodia overlapping claim area that are inactive, pending resolution of border issues between Thailand and Cambodia.